infiniteflight/infiniteflight-docs/get-help/subscriptions.md

 Step 2

-: If no active subscription is detected, the "Get Pro" button will be displayed in the top right hand corner of the [Home Screen](/guide/getting-started-guide/home-user-interface/home-screen), tap it
+: If no active subscription is detected, the "Get Pro" button will be displayed in the top left hand corner of the [Home Screen](/guide/getting-started-guide/home-user-interface/home-screen), tap it